BoltzExchange/boltz-backend/docs/api-v1.md

 ---
-description: >-
-  This page lists all available endpoints of the legacy Boltz v1 API
+description: This page lists all available endpoints of the deprecated Boltz API v1.
 ---

-# 🤖 REST API v1
+# 🤖 REST API v1 (deprecated)

-> The API v1 is deprecated
+{% hint style="info" %}
+API v1 is maintained for existing integrations, we highly recommend using API v2 for all new integrations.
+{% endhint %}

 ## Basics